Deformation quantization and perverse sheaves: Introduction

-While such a comparison has been predicted for some time in the community (see \cite[Section 4]{Bussi}), this is the first proof of this result known to the authors and also the first statement that properly accounts for the monodromy and discrepancy of coefficient fields.
+While the existence of some kind of comparison between deformation quantization modules and the DT sheaf has been expected for some time in the community (see \cite[Section 4]{Bussi}), \cref{mainthm:comparison} is the first proof of such a result, and also the first statement that properly accounts for the monodromy and discrepancy of coefficient fields.
 As we explain below, the extra structure corresponding to the monodromy appears naturally in our approach and is a necessary ingredient in our proof of any such comparison.

 \cref{mainthm:comparison} has a number of consequences and potential applications, which we explore in the rest of this introduction: to skein modules, microlocal sheaves and Fukaya categories.